Chart Color Schemes

 The labour market in Mudgeeraba shows considerable strength compared to most other Australian regions

-Construction is particularly specialized, with an employment share 1.3 times the regional level.
-Agriculture, forestry & fishing has limited presence, at 0.7% compared to 4.5% regionally.
-Employment opportunities may be limited locally, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 2.1%, labour force by 2.3%, resulting in a slight unemployment rise of 0.2 percentage points.
-By comparison, Rest of Qld recorded employment growth of 1.7% and unemployment rising by 0.3 percentage points.
-State-level data to 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National forecasts from Jobs and Skills Australia project overall employment growth of 6.6% over five years and 13.7% over ten years.
-However, applying these projections to Mudgeeraba's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Between September 2024 and September 2025, employment levels increased by 2.1% and labour force grew by 2.2%, resulting in a slight rise in unemployment (0.2 percentage points).
+In comparison, Rest of Qld recorded employment growth of 1.7% and unemployment rose by 0.3 percentage points.
+According to Jobs and Skills Australia's national employment forecasts from May-25, national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mudgeeraba's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment